-TRU Williams Lake School of Nursing Statement on COVID-19 Response
+TRU Williams Lake School of Nursing Fall 2020 Delivery

-At TRU School of Nursing, our faculty, staff, and students are working hard to support the pandemic efforts, reduce the spread of the virus, ensure students can continue their academic progression, and join the work force that needs them in whatever way they can.
-We have transformed and adapted our School’s work in the following ways:
+At TRU School of Nursing (SON), our faculty, staff, and students are working hard to support the pandemic efforts, reduce the spread of the virus, ensure students can continue their academic progression, and join the work force that needs them in whatever capacity that they are able to help.
+We have transformed and adapted our Schools work in the following ways:

-• All our nursing theory courses are now online and students are studying and accessing courses through Moodle from home;
+- All nursing theory courses are now online and students are studying from home.

-• Our support and resource services such as the library and student affairs have also transformed their services for online support; and
+- Our support and resource services, such as the library and student affairs, have also transformed their services to on-line support.

-• TRU’s Williams Lake campus remains open for staff, faculty and students to access as needed.
-Specific information can be found at https://www.tru.ca/williamslake.html.
+- TRU campus remains open for faculty and students to access as needed.
+Specific information can be found at TRU COVID-19 Response.

-The situation is evolving rapidly, and TRU and SON is in regular consultation with our practice partners, with the BC government, and with other Schools of Nursing to plan for the challenges ahead.
-We are sharing our equipment and supplies and supporting our students and faculty to move into the workforce through volunteer or work opportunities.
+The situation is evolving rapidly, and TRU and the SON is in regular consultation with our practice partners, with the BC government, and with other Schools of Nursing to plan for the challenges ahead.

 Stay tuned for further updates in the coming weeks.
-We encourage you to check the TRU COVID website tru.ca/covid-19 regularly for information and ask that you follow the provincial directives for infection control.
-At times like this it is important to be courageous and ask for help as we need and to reach out to others for help and support as we can.
+We encourage you to check TRU COVID-19 Response regularly for information and ask that you follow the provincial directives for infection control.
+At times like this it is important to be courageous and ask for help as needed and to reach out to others for help and support as we can.

-This baccalaureate program provides you with a Bachelor of Science in Nursing degree and allows you to write the Canadian Registered Nurse Examination (CRNE) and apply for registration with the British Columbia College of Nursing Professionals (BCCNP) to practice as a Registered Nurse (RN).
+This baccalaureate program provides you with a Bachelor of Science in Nursing degree and allows you to write the Canadian Registered Nurse Examination (CRNE) and apply for registration with the BC College of Nurses and Midwives (BCCNM) to practice as a Registered Nurse (RN).

 A 27-week program the prepares you to function as a Health Care Assistant, working in the community utilizing local personal care settings, intermediate and extended care facilities and private homes.